 In year 1 you will be introduced to the big issues in education and educational leadership, sociocultural theories in education, and research methods.
 Students attend classes every other weekend for a full day Saturday and half day Sunday.
 At the end of the second semester, students submit the first program milestone — the Qualifying Exam (QE) a written assignment in which students demonstrate their ability to identify and describe a problem of practice, critically evaluate empirical and theoretical literature, and situate themselves as researchers.

 Students have two opportunities to pass the QE and must do so in order to advance into the second year of the program.

 Year 2 in Brief

 Students begin the second year in the summer, attending four full-day weekend sessions on alternate weekends.
 Summer courses may be hybrid--containing face-to-face and virtual components.
 During year 2, students study education policy, budgeting and administration, program evaluation, theories of learning and instructional leadership, and advanced leadership strategies.
-Students continue to read the literature and to narrow and frame their interests regarding the dissertation study and in the summer and fall--work with the faculty and staff to begin the search for their dissertation chair.
+Students continue to read the literature and to narrow and frame their interests regarding the dissertation study and in the summer and fall and work with the faculty and staff to begin the search for their dissertation chair.
 The student and chair work together to continue to refine the topic and develop a research proposal.
 Students work closely with dissertation chair to select the remaining two members of their dissertation committee.
 By the end of the second year (April - August), students should have passed the second program milestone - the Dissertation Proposal Defense.
 Once the student has successfully defended the dissertation proposal before their committee and the study has been approved by the Graduate Studies Division and Institutional Review Board, students advance as doctoral candidates and may begin their research.

 Year 3 in Brief